gianni-rosato/qoi-enc-zig/README.md

 ## Program Details

-I wrote this mostly as a learning exercise, so I hope that the details below can help you learn from this implementation as well.
-I was heavily inspired by the [Simplified QOI Codec Library](https://github.com/Aftersol/Simplified-QOI-Codec), a one header file library for encoding and decoding QOI files written in C.
+I wrote this mostly as a learning exercise, and I was heavily inspired by the [Simplified QOI Codec Library](https://github.com/Aftersol/Simplified-QOI-Codec), a one header file library for encoding and decoding QOI files written in C.

 ### Benchmarks